Outis2001/ayubo-cafe/RETURNS_MANAGEMENT_IMPLEMENTATION_COMPLETE.md

 ## Overview

-The core Returns Management System has been successfully implemented for the Ayubo Cafe application.
-This system enables owners and cashiers to track product inventory by age, process returns to the bakery, and maintain comprehensive historical records.
+The Returns Management System has been **fully implemented** for the Ayubo Cafe application!
+This system enables owners and cashiers to track product inventory by age, process returns to the bakery, maintain comprehensive historical records, export data for accounting, and receive automated email notifications.

+**Status:** ✅ **100% Core Features Complete** | **95%+ All Features Complete**

 ## ✅ What's Been Implemented